duckdb/duckdb-web/docs/extensions/azure.md

 ### Authentication with Secret

-Multiple secret providers are available for the Azure extension:
+Multiple [Secret Providers](../sql/statements/create_secret#secret-providers) are available for the Azure extension:

 #### `CONFIG` Provider